sdingcn/passage-formatter/README.md

 # passage-formatter

+This program can be successfully compiled by *The Glorious Glasgow Haskell Compilation System, version 7.10.3*.

 Passages on the Linux operating system like this :

 ```
       This passage is written to test a program.